 Tiger’s eye, another popular chatoyant gem, is renowned for its golden-brown hues and silky lustre.
 This gemstone, primarily mined in the Central African Republic, showcases a mesmerizing cat’s eye effect, making it a staple in men’s jewelry, especially in rings and cufflinks.
 The abundance and accessibility of tiger’s eye have contributed to its widespread use and recognition.

-Other notable chatoyant gemstones include cat’s eye quartz, which typically weighs around 4 carats and displays a faint cat’s eye effect, and cat’s eye alexandrite.
+Other notable chatoyant gemstones include cat’s-eye quartz, which typically weighs around 4 carats and displays a faint cat’s-eye effect, and cat’s-eye alexandrite.
+Other rare chatoyant gems include cat's-eye aquamarine, known for its translucent blue colour and subtle cat's-eye effect, and cat's-eye moonstone, which displays a soft, shimmering chatoyance and is highly valued for its rarity and quality in jewelry.
 This rare variant exhibits both chatoyance and colour-changing properties.
 Apatite, known for its vibrant colours, also produces a beautiful cat’s eye effect, making it a sought-after gemstone among enthusiasts.
-A type of cat's-eye apatite is mined in Kenya.
-Cat's-eye gems commonly occur in yellow, yellow-brown, and greenish-yellow hues.
+A type of cat’s-eye apatite is mined in Kenya.
+Cat’s-eye gems commonly occur in yellow, yellow-brown, and greenish-yellow hues.

 The Role of Cutting in Enhancing Chatoyance